 Are you heading to Disneyland?
-Have you always wanted to dress up like Cinderella when it’s not Halloween?
+Have you always wanted to dress up as Cinderella when it’s not Halloween?
 Here’s your chance!
 Make your own DIY Cinderella Shirt.
 Please welcome my guest, Marissa from Rae Gun Ramblings.
 She’s a crafty girl who knows how to create amazing things with her sewing machine!
-Head on over!

 Even though I made mine originally to wear to Disneyland this would be a fun project for an easy costume paired with a tulle circle skirt like the one pictured here or even for those fun themed races with a sassy running skirt where you want to dress up but need something that you are still comfortable in and have full range of motion.
 Personally, I’m on the lookout for the perfect pale blue knit so that I can make a quick DIY Maxi Skirt to wear with it to be the ultimate in cuteness and comfort!

 How to Make an Adult Cinderella Shirt